behnoudshafizadeh/opencv-SuperResolution/README.md

 >>2)superres image ==>![supres](https://user-images.githubusercontent.com/53394692/103211713-314e6580-491e-11eb-9fc3-0b63c2542a67.png)

->and you see,the super res image has better quality thab resized image.
+>and you see,the super res image has better quality thab resized image.as a finall result,we see:

 | test.png    | resized.png| superres.png |
 | ----------- | -----------| -------------|